 I have simplified the chocolate club – and introduced tasting flights.
 Here is how it will work:

 - The club will have one monthly email which will describe the month’s chocolate bar tasting flight collection.

 - The tasting flight will consist of 3 to 6 bars, and sometimes a special treat.

 - Chocolate club members can be “enthusiastic” or “casual”

-- Enthusiastic members participate (almost) every month, the month’s collection is held for them, and they receive a “save the tax” discount on the price.
+- Enthusiastic members participate (almost) every month, each month’s collection will be held for them.

 - Each month there will be extras of the monthly tasting flight collection available so that Casual members can enjoy them on a first come, first served basis.

 - The monthly fee will be $50 (before tax) – which you pay when you pick up the chocolate.